Pictures are complicated. Moving pictures on the screen are more complicated.

 What the heck does that mean, digital pictures?

 If we go a few steps back in the chain before the pictures hit the screen, we can see that the picture went through a piece of glass – called the port glass – and then we see it coming out of a lens.
-Very expensive that lens, but films and film projectors used lenses and port glass too.
+Very expensive that lens, but film projectors used lenses and port glass too.
 So that isn’t what makes them digital.

 The information from the hard disks goes to the projector.
 The projector focuses a ton of light onto some magic chips.
 Most companies use chips with mirrors, which is what we’ll describe next.